 The fee can also be charged to a enterprise without employees if it is a Danish assignor.
 Private individuals who are assignors cannot be charged a fee.

 The Danish Fund for Posted Workers

-If they can not get their employer to pay, workers posted to Denmark who are covered by a Danish collective agreement can, from October 2016, receive their wage via the Danish Labour Market Fund for Posted Workers.
+If they can not get their employer to pay, workers posted to Denmark who are covered by a Danish collective agreement can receive their wage via the Danish Labour Market Fund for Posted Workers.

 When can a worker receive their wage via the fund?

 Foreign posted workers can only receive their wages from the fund if:

 - They are posted from an EU or EEA country

 - They are covered by a Danish collective agreement